naomibaes/lexical_semantic_change_framework/README.md

 ## About

-The Lexical Semantic Change Evaluation Framework assesses lexical semantic change across various dimensions and supports analysis in Bash, Python, and R.
+The Lexical Semantic Change Evaluation Framework assesses lexical semantic change across various dimensions and supports analysis in Bash, Python, and R. Each dimension has its own folder.

 ### Languages and Environments